pouetnet/pouet0.9/README.md

 Would be awesome to be able to accept collaborative pull requests too !

+## Roadmap

+- Fix bugs and annoyances
+- Welcome pull requests (propositions) and merge the ones that make sense, if any
+- Work on a REST API
+- Gargaj and anybody else are as welcome as before

+Nothing revolutionnary here, I don't see any breaking change happening soon, data included.

+At the same time:
+- Gargaj and his collaborators can take their time working on 2.0 the way he intended to do it, openly or not
+- If any change happens to the data on 1.0, he'll be able to track the changes on github, again if it happens, it will surely be minor stuff
+- Once he feels is code his ready, he can open a pull request on github
+- We review/test his code together and merge it
+- We all contribute to Gargaj's 2.0, with his opinion obviously weigthing more than anyone else's, as he built it
+- When Gargaj or any other contributor wants to quit, nothing will change and other people will still work on the site

 ## License

 Copyright (C) 2000-2013  Laurent Raufaste